ArvindR07/WhatsAppBotDocs/docs/source/index.rst

 sendMessage(self, personal_or_grp, message_to, message_type, text, image_location)
 =============================

-This function opens WhatsApp, searches **message_to** and opens it.
-It it then sends text or image as specified.
+This function opens WhatsApp, searches the name of contact or group to whom the message is to be sent and opens it.
+It then sends text or image as specified.

 **Usage:**